-Through the development of an autonomous practice, you will demonstrate expert judgment in analysing and applying specific photographic theories, traditional practices and new technologies.
-The capstone experience of this program is a self-initiated, major photographic project that is publically presented for critical review.
+Through your autonomous and practice-led development, you will demonstrate expert judgment in analysing and applying photographic theories, practices and technologies.
+The capstone experience of this degree is a major photographic project that is publicly presented for critical review.

 Work integrated learning

-You’ll draw on expertise from photography industry professionals through weekly forums that examine various issues, opportunities and perspectives of the industry and models of contemporary art practice.
+You’ll draw on expertise from industry professionals through weekly forums that examine various issues, opportunities and perspectives of the industry and models of contemporary art practice.

 RMIT’s School of Art has a long tradition in and focus on international engagement.
 The awards available assist graduates to build international experiences into their practice and emerging careers.